FOCUS-From quills to qwerty: Lloyd's underwriters adapt to home working

 Dan Hearsum, head of placement, UK specialties, at insurance broker Marsh, said his team would normally hold 200-300 face-to-face meetings with clients over the space of a few weeks.
 These have been replaced by video calls, while staff morale has been kept up by internal teams video-chatting wearing "silly hats".
 "We want to make sure the banter that was going on in the office before can still go on."

-KEITH RICHARDS' HANDS Alex Craggs, chief underwriting officer at insurer Antares, said the firm was "adapting as best we can" to home working, but that it was hard to replicate face-to-face trading exactly.
+KEITH RICHARDS' HANDS Alexander Craggs, chief underwriting officer at insurer Antares, said the firm was "adapting as best we can" to home working, but that it was hard to replicate face-to-face trading exactly.

 "There's a greater danger now we'll overlook the nuance of a risk because we are looking at it on a piece of paper."
 Lloyd's prides itself on pricing large, complicated risks.
 It reportedly insured Rolling Stones guitarist Keith Richards' hands for $1.6 million and Kiss frontman Gene Simmons' tongue for more than $1 million.